Cookies on this website

 Tony Thayanandan

-I am also the Trial Manager for the Deep and Frequent Phenotyping (DFP) study, which aims to create a comprehensive database of different measures taken from people at risk of Alzheimer's disease.
+He is an experienced Trial Manager for the Deep and Frequent Phenotyping (DFP) study, which aims to create a comprehensive database of different measures taken from people at risk of Alzheimer's disease.
 This includes regular brain scans, cognitive and memory tests, retinal imaging, blood tests, and wearable technology to measure movement, gait, and ongoing cognitive abilities.
 The DFP study, run from within DPUK and led by Prof. Vanessa Raymont, is the world's most detailed study into preclinical AD, recruiting participants across the UK.